encode/django-rest-framework/docs/api-guide/routers.md

 ## Example

-The following example will only route to the `list` and `retrieve` actions, and unlike the routers included by REST framework, it does not use the trailing slash convention.
+The following example will only route to the `list` and `retrieve` actions, and does not use the trailing slash convention.

     class ReadOnlyRouter(SimpleRouter):
         """